Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the meeting, the two Prime Ministers highly appreciated the long-term and effective cooperation between Vietnam and Denmark, especially in the field of climate change and energy transition.
 Based on the Green Strategic Partnership announced by the two Prime Ministers on November 1, 2023, the two government leaders also agreed to direct relevant agencies to coordinate in implementing measures to deepen bilateral cooperation between the two countries.

-On the occasion of Vietnam announcing the Resource Mobilization Plan for the implementation of the Just Energy Transition Partnership (JETP), of which Denmark, along with the G7 countries, the EU, and Norway are partners, Danish Prime Minister Mette Frederiksen expressed: "The Government of Vietnam has taken an important step in implementing the JETP.
+On the occasion of Vietnam announcing the Resource Mobilization Plan for the implementation of the Just Energy Transition Partnership (JETP) Declaration, of which Denmark, along with the G7 countries, the EU, and Norway are partners, Danish Prime Minister Mette Frederiksen expressed: "The Government of Vietnam has taken an important step in implementing the JETP Declaration.
 At this strategic moment for Vietnam's green transition, Denmark and the International Partnership Group (IPG) are always ready to support Vietnam in its efforts to achieve the ambitious goal of net zero emissions by 2050.
-Denmark has more than 40 years of experience in the green transition and the Danish experience shows that green transition can be a driving force for job creation and green economic development.
+Denmark has more than 40 years of experience in the field of green transition and the Danish experience shows that green transition can be a driving force for job creation and green economic development.
 We are committed to continuing to exchange experience and technology to support the just energy transition in Vietnam".

 6.png